Are children required to be screened?

 If secondary screening is required, passengers have the option of a physical search, a private physical search, or passing through the full body scanner, where available.

-To use the FBS, children must be able to stand still and on their own for five seconds.
+To use the full body scanner, children must be able to stand still and on their own for five seconds.

 Passengers always have the right to refuse search; however, they will not be permitted to pass beyond the pre-board screening checkpoint.